Yin-archive/Yin-archive/README.md

 Yin reserves the right to deny or revoke permission for use if these terms are ignored
 or if an associated party’s conduct creates issues that cannot be reasonably overlooked.

----

 ### Issues and Support
 For technical issues:
 - Open an issue in this repository.
 - Include a clear description, affected file or tool name, and any relevant details.

-For other concerns, reach out privately.
+For other concerns, reach out privately. (only if it pertains to me or my work.)

----

 **Yin**
-*don't bastardize my work guys.*
+*Don't bastardize my work guys.
+Seriously.*